 Handling Head Injuries

 Head injuries are common in children as they grow up.
+In my years responding to calls involving children, head injuries are among the most anxiety-inducing for parents -- and understandably so.
 Each year, about 1.5 million Americans get a traumatic brain injury (TBI), and 230,000 need hospital care and survive [1].
 Parents should know what makes up a head injury, why proper care is vital, and the right ways to respond.
 This knowledge could save your child's life.

 What a head injury is